 The UK government has announced its intention to reform the Gender Recognition Act 2004.
 At the time of writing (January 2018) the Government Equalities Office is undertaking a period of pre-consultation engagement.
 Fair Play For Women is participating in this process.
 So far no date has been set for the official Consultation and the details of the draft bill are of course not yet known.

 In contrast, the Scottish government has already opened a consultation on the Gender Recognition Act which closes on 1st March 2018.
-Fair Play For Women, who represents all UK women, will be publishing our own response to the Scottish consultation very soon.
+Fair Play For Women, which represents all UK women, will be publishing a response to the Scottish consultation very soon.
 In fact, anyone can fill in the consultation questionnaire.
 You do not need to be Scottish or even resident in Scotland.

-In Scotland Gender Recognition is a (partly) devolved area.
-The process of applying for legal recognition of gender is a devolved matter that the Scottish Parliament can legislate for.
+In Scotland the process of applying for legal recognition of gender is a devolved matter that the Scottish Parliament can legislate for.
 There are also some reserved areas impacting on gender recognition where responsibility is largely with Westminster (like the impact on pension rights).
-However, in 2004 the Scottish parliament agreed (through a Sewel motion, see table below) that Westminster could legislate for Scotland, in respect of the provisions relating to the devolved matters in the Act to ensure a consistent UK approach.
+In 2004 the Scottish parliament agreed (through a Sewel motion, see table below) that Westminster could legislate for Scotland in respect of the provisions relating to the devolved matters in the Act to ensure a consistent UK approach.
 However, the GRA 2004 does contain Scottish-specific parts and Scottish ministers do have limited powers to amend aspects relevant to Scotland.

 |Sewel motion relating to Gender Recognition:|